RafaelSimionato/RafaelSimionato/README.md

 ------------------------

 "My repository serves as a curated collection encompassing my range of applications, studies, and projects.
-For the majority of my endeavors, I rely on a comprehensive toolkit featuring PHP, JavaScript, React.js, IPFS (InterPlanetary File System), MySQL, HTML, CSS, Bootstrap, Docker and I also delve into the realm of 3D animations using Blender"
+For the majority of my endeavors, I rely on a comprehensive toolkit featuring C, PHP, JavaScript, React.js, IPFS (InterPlanetary File System), Web3.js, MySQL, HTML, CSS, Bootstrap, Solidity, Docker and others...
+I also delve into the realm of 3D animations using Blender"